 There’s a reason many people who pick up a fountain pen eventually fall in love with cursive handwriting—each complements the other in a way modern tools (hmmm maybe the Apple Pencil can) just can’t replicate.

-Unlike ballpoint pens, which require more pressure to write, fountain pens need a lighter touch.
-This makes cursive, which involves continuous strokes and flowing letters, easier on the hand and wrist.
-If you write in cursive for long periods, a fountain pen reduces fatigue.
+Unlike ballpoint pens that require downward pressure to activate their ink-rolling mechanism, fountain pens need only the lightest touch.
+This makes cursive—with its continuous strokes and flowing connections—much easier on the hand and wrist.

-One of the most satisfying aspects of cursive writing is the variation in line thickness.
-Fountain pen nibs, especially flex, italic, stub or soft gold nibs, emphasize the thick and thin lines of cursive, giving your writing more character.
+One of the most satisfying aspects of cursive writing is the natural variation in line thickness.
+Fountain pen nibs—especially flex, italic, stub, or soft gold variants—emphasize these thick and thin lines, giving your writing distinctive character that’s impossible to achieve with ballpoints or gel pens.

 Want to improve (or learn) cursive?